Kyoto was one of the last stops on our four-week adventure in Japan. You know the saying, “save the best for last”? Well, that’s exactly what we did.

 Day 3 – Gion Matsuri Festival, Fushimi Inari Taisha Shrine, Tenryu-ji Temple, Arashiyama Bamboo Forest, and Gion

-It was Monday, July twenty fourth, and our schedule was already packed.
+It was Monday, July 24th, and our schedule was already packed.
 We had two must-visit spots in Kyoto: the Fushimi Inari Taisha Shrine (the one with the iconic red torii gates) and the Arashiyama Bamboo Forest.
-That alone would have been enough to keep us busy, but as we set out in the morning, we realized we had lucked into something special—a traditional event we hadn’t even planned for.
+That alone would have been enough to keep us busy, but as we set out in the morning, we realized we had lucked into something special — a traditional event we hadn’t even planned for.

 .